Founougo

 Founougo is a town and arrondissement in the Alibori Department of northeastern Benin.
 It is an administrative division under the jurisdiction of the commune of Banikoara.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 30,527.
 Founougo lies on the savanna plateau with climate and vegetation typical of Benin's transitional agricultural zones.
 The economy is predominantly agricultural.

 Geography

 Founougo is a town and arrondissement in the Alibori Department of northeastern Benin.
 It is an administrative division under the jurisdiction of the commune of Banikoara.
-Founougo lies on the savanna plateau with climate and vegetation typical of Benin's transitional agricultural zones.
+It lies on the savanna plateau and experiences a tropical, wet savannah climate.

 Demographics

-According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 30,527.
+The arrondissement had a total population of 30,527 inhabitants.
 As a part of broader Banikoara region, most of the commune area is arable, and agriculture and livestock are the primary livelihood sources.
 Crops grown include cotton, maize, sorghum, and cowpeas.
-Forgou cattle from Founougo feature in regional markets.

-Animal grazing corridors have been established along Gomparou–Founougo–Kandèrou.
+Borgou cattle from Founougo form a central part of the local farming system, animal grazing corridors have been established along Gomparou–Founougo–Kandèrou for rearing of the cattle.